bbauska/UofM-AdvStyling/readme.md

 I want you to use those other things such as percentages, and ems.
 These are really great fluid measurements.
 Percentages you tend to use more on element such as images and dibs.
 Ems are a measurement of typography.
-So 1em is the width of one letter M. If you\'re not sure, you don\'t remember that, don\'t forget to go back and look at some of the fluid measurement modules.
-I also hear that Bootstrap 4, one of the platforms we\'re going to use is going switch over to ems and rems, too.
+So 1em is the width of one letter M. If you&apos;re not sure, you don&apos;t remember that, don&apos;t forget to go back and look at some of the fluid measurement modules.
+I also hear that Bootstrap 4, one of the platforms we&apos;re going to use is going switch over to ems and rems, too.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 74. step 2 fluid layout, #3 (70) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->